OriginProtocol/origin/README.md

 To learn more about Origin Protocol, please read our [product brief](https://www.originprotocol.com/product-brief) and [whitepaper](https://www.originprotocol.com/whitepaper) for a high-level description of what we're building and why it matters.
 Our official website is [https://www.originprotocol.com](https://www.originprotocol.com).

-## Try Demo Dapp on the Rinkeby testnet
+## Try Demo DApp on the Rinkeby testnet

 This demo is currently running on the Rinkeby testnet.
 (Note that this demo is slightly behind the current state of this repo.)
 - [Overview and step-by-step instructions](https://medium.com/originprotocol/origin-demo-dapp-is-now-live-on-testnet-835ae201c58)